Francis Joseph Bigger: Works

-Other people's works that they dedicated to Bigger include Cathal O'Byrne’s As I Roved Out and George A. Birmingham’s The Northern Iron.
+Other people's works that they dedicated to Bigger include Cathal O'Byrne's As I Roved Out and George A. Birmingham's The Northern Iron.

 Collections

 A catalogue of his personal collection at his death is in Hackett, Moore & Lauder 1930, which runs to 302 pages.

-This comprised a significant fraction of the 1956 Catalogue of Belfast Central Library, the Bigger Collection having been presented to the Belfast Central Library by Bigger's brother (Lietenant Colonel F.C.
+This comprised a significant fraction of the 1956 Catalogue of Belfast Central Library, the Bigger Collection having been presented to the Belfast Central Library by Bigger's brother (Lieutenant Colonel F.C.
 Bigger) a year after his death.

 The collection in the BCL runs to 10,000 books and journals, 3,500 letters of correspondence, and 180 boxes of scrapbooks, maps, and pamphlets.

 A further collection of 5,000 photographs is held separately at the Ulster Museum.

 The bookplates that he used for his books have the motto: "Giving and Forgiving".

 The curator of the 2007–2008 exhibition about him at the Belfast Central Library, Roger Dixon, described him as a "one man Irish Cultural Institute" in an accompanying pamphlet entitled Ireland's Cultural Visionary.